JoaoCostaIFG/Workshop-Introduction-Python-3/README.md

 # Workshop: Introduction to Python 3

+## Preface
+This repository (including its wiki and github page) is mirror of the original (private) repository where the work/writting was done.
+I mirrored this repository, for archival and sharing purposes, the day after we taught this workshop.
+The authors (me included) are listen at the end of this file.
+Feel free to use these materials in your own presentations/projects, but please give us credit.

 ## Presentation

 Our presentation was built using remark, and you can open it [here](https://tiagodusilva.github.io/Workshop-Introduction-Python-3/).